 This fragrant farm draws tourists far and wide in search of brilliant photo-ops and plenty of blooms.
 Peak viewing season is mid-to-late July when fields of French lavender burst open.
 Visitors 6 and older must book tickets for $12 in advance to visit the fields for photo-ops, lavender viewing, and to breathe in its most infectious fragrance.
 Bouquets are available for purchase and cost an extra $13.

 2. Patty’s Berries & Bunches – Mattituck

 Bloom season: June through August

 Owner Patty DiVello, a member of the Harbes family, owns and operates this parcel of land, which she rechristened as Patty's Berries & Bunches.
 Flower picking isn’t open to the public but is included in a tour.
 The 1.5-hour experience provides an insider’s look at the operation, a scoop of ice cream, and a parting gift.
 The cost is $29 per person and needs to be booked in advance.
 It’s an excellent option for groups and families.
+If you are just looking for an Instagram-worthy picture, you can wander the fields for $7.50 per person.
 The farm stand also sells beautifully arranged bouquets of its freshly picked flowers.

 3. Waterdrinker Family Farm – Manorville